AtoshDustosh/thesis-project/README.md

     -- GRBV operations
       threads [NUM_threads] use multi-threads methods to run the program.
 This only works for integrateVcfToSam.
-      selectBadReads [MAPQ_threshold] select reads with MAPQ lower than MAPQ_threshold from previously set sam
-                                            file and then output them into the previously specified output file
+      selectBadReads [MAPQ_threshold] select mapped reads only with MAPQ lower than MAPQ_threshold from input sam file and then output them into specified output file
       integrateVcfToSam [integration_strategy] integrate variants from *.vcf file with *.sam file.
 This will perform
                                                     realignment for all reads in the